leomuckley/Multi-Input-ConvLSTM/README.md

-# Deep Learning for Flood Extent Prediction
+# Multi-Input ConvLSTM for Flood Extent Prediction
-Implementation of a Multi-Input ConvLSTM for the predicting flood extent in Python
+TensorFlow implementation of a Multi-Input ConvLSTM for the predicting flood extent.

 ### Abstract: